utkarshluthra/DSA-Toolbox/02. Array/README.md

 31. Minimum number of operations required to make an array palindromic
 32. Median of 2 sorted arrays of equal size
 33. Median of 2 sorted arrays of different size
+34. Find the union and intersections of the two arrays
+35. Write a program to cyclically rotate an array by one.